muhammad-zafar1/aiml_cert_capstone/README.md

        'SVI_MinorityStatus', 'PctAge65andOlder', 'DAC_StatusYES_PctTracts'])
 ```
 ![text](images/reg_best_model_features.png)
-- Top 4 negative features and bottom 3 positive features are important determinants for internet access in a county in the Permian Basin.
+- Top-4 negative features and bottom-3 positive features are important determinants for internet access in a county in the Permian Basin.
+- Projects should evaluate these factors when determining where internet access will likely be in the future.

 Recommendations